swoga/MikrotikExporter.Net/CONFIGURATION.md

   # prefix for all metric names
   [ prefix: <string> | default = mikrotik ]

-  # list of globs loaded as modules, see next chapter
+  # list of glob filepaths loaded, see next chapter
-  module_folders:
+  sub_configs:
     [ - <string> ... ]

   # a scrape is aborted if the execution of a command and parsing its values takes longer than this timespan